Accessibility: Adding "Why" to the "How"

 Cameron is a front-end developer who works on design systems.
 He finds joy in bridging the gap between visual design and software engineering; artistic creativity and practical problem solving.

 He is also a Certified Professional in Accessibility Core Competencies (CPACC) through the International Association of Accessibility Professionals (IAAP).
-He is working on gaining the experience necessary in order to qualify to take their Web Accessibility Specialist (WAS) certification as well.
+He hopes to earn WAS and CPWA certifications in the future.

 When he's not ripping his hair out trying to fix bugs he definitely didn't create, you can find him doing one of his many hobbies that he can't seem to stop picking up.
 These include skiing, cycling, illustration, animation, 3D printing, smart home automation, playing guitar and piano, and more.